m-sekander/boards-for-less-server/README.md

 # Boards For Less !

-“Boards For Less !” is an interactive web application that connects users looking to try new games with users that are looking to rent them out.
+“Boards For Less !” is an interactive desktop web application that connects users looking to try new games with users that are looking to rent them out.
 With autocomplete from Board Game Atlas API and the map technology of Google Maps Platform API, users can use the site seamlessly.